Chewy Peanut Butter Blossom Cookies with Hershey’s Kisses

-These chewy peanut butter blossom cookies are made with just 3 ingredients and then topped with Hershey’s Caramel Kisses.
+These chewy peanut butter blossom cookies are made with just 3 ingredients and then topped with chocolate caramel candy kisses.
 They’re as easy as can be to make.

-They are definitely a “less-is-more” tasting cookie when it comes to the number of ingredients it takes to make them compared to how rich and flavorful these cookies are.
+This is definitely a “less-is-more” recipe when comparing the number of ingredients to how rich and flavorful these cookies are.

-The trick to making these cookies soft and chewy is not to overbake them or they’ll be on the dry side.
+The trick to making these cookies soft and chewy is not to overbake them.

-I love how pretty these cookies look on a plate for the holidays especially when a few candy kisses in colorful foil wrappers are added for decoration.
+I love how pretty these peanut butter blossom cookies look on a plate for the holidays.

 Peanut butter blossoms add such a festive look when added to a plate of assorted holiday cookies too.